.

 en

 In some parts of the world, whale products play an important role in the nutritional and cultural life of native peoples.
-Four IWC member countries conduct aboriginal subsistence hunts today: Denmark (Greenland), Russia (Chukotka), St Vincent and the Grenadines (Bequia) and the United States (Alaska and also potentially a resumption of hunts previously undertaken by the Makah Tribe of Washington State).
+Four IWC member countries conduct aboriginal subsistence hunts today: Denmark (Greenland), Russia (Chukotka), St Vincent and the Grenadines (Bequia) and the United States (Alaska, and also potentially a resumption of hunts previously undertaken by the Makah Tribe of Washington State).

-From the outset, the IWC recognised that indigenous or aboriginal subsistence whaling is not the same as commercial whaling.
-Aboriginal whaling does not seek to maximise catches or profit.
-It is categorised differently by the IWC and is not subject to the moratorium.
-The IWC recognises that its regulations have the potential to impact significantly on traditional cultures, and great care must be taken in discharging this responsibility.
+Aboriginal subsistence whaling does not seek to maximise catches or profit.
+It is entirely separate to commercial whaling and not subject to the moratorium.
+The Commission recognises that its handling of ASW has the potential to impact significantly on the nutritional and cultural needs of indigenous communities, and great care must be taken in discharging this responsibility.

-In summary, the IWC objectives for management of aboriginal subsistence whaling are to ensure that hunted whale populations are maintained at (or brought back to) healthy levels, and to enable native people to hunt whales at levels that are appropriate to cultural and nutritional requirements in the long term.
+The IWC objectives for management of aboriginal subsistence whaling are to ensure that hunted whale populations are maintained at (or brought back to) healthy levels, and to enable native people to hunt whales at levels that are appropriate to cultural and nutritional requirements in the long term.

-ASW catch limits are set in multiple-year blocks.
-The current block was established in 2018 and catch limits will next be considered in 2024.
-To support this process the Commission receives information from two sources:
+The current block was established in 2024 and strike limits will next be considered in 2030.

 Read more about scientific advice on ASW.